MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/work-attribute-metadata.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

-This topic uses code snippets from the [Sample: Work with Attributes](sample-work-attribute-metadata.md) to show how to perform common tasks when working with attributes.
+This topic uses code snippets from the [Sample: Work with attribute metadata](sample-work-attribute-metadata.md) to show how to perform common tasks when working with attributes.

 <a name="BKMK_CreateAttributes"></a>
 ## Create attributes